tuomaseerola/MP_DataChallenge/README.md

 #### 2. Analysis results

-In the second part, you can present a statistical analysis that answers the question.
+In the second part, you can present a statistical analysis that answers the questions about the priming and expertise.

 > [!NOTE]
-> If you want to engage with study **preregistrations**
-> in future, you need to specify all these steps (1. what are the steps
-> to data exclusion, 2. what are the preprocessing steps, and 3. what
+> If you wish to engage with study **preregistrations** in future, you will need to specify all these steps in advance of data collection: (1) the criteria for data exclusion, (2) the preprocessing steps, and (3) the specific analysis procedures.
+It is important to learn to articulate potential issues and their solutions before collecting data.
-> are the specific analysis operations) in advance of the data
-> collection.
-It is good to learn to articulate the issues and solutions in advance of the data collection.

 ### The Winner of the MP Data Challenge 2